| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 conserve the environment.
 Any unwanted gifts could be donated to charity

+shops.
 After a cold snap of the past few days, the weather turned warm to

 dash the hopes of those villagers wishing for a white Christmas.
 On the